French Visitandine Cake: A vanilla sponge cake topped with berries and cream as a delicious alternative to a biscuit shortcake.

 You’re probably wondering what the heck a Visitandine is.
 So was I when I saw our first French Fridays with Dorie assignment for April.
 It turns out, though, that there was no need for trepidation.

-A Visitandine is simple, fine crumb sponge cake named for a Catholic religious order in France.
+A Visitandine is a simple, fine crumb sponge cake named for a Catholic religious order in France.
 Flavored with just butter and vanilla, Dorie served it layered with cream and berries like a strawberry shortcake.
 SOLD.
-And certainly a strong probability that it will be hubby approved.
-They’re very similar to a Financier, in fact the name visitidine is now outdated, and the modern name for this cake has merged with financiers.
+And certainly, a strong probability that it will be hubby approved.
+They’re very similar to a Financier, in fact, the name visitidine is now outdated, and the modern name for this cake has merged with financiers.

 Simple Vanilla Cake

 I was taking dinner to a friend and her husband and they didn’t want anything too rich.
 I elected to add a couple of slices of this vanilla gâteau to their meal, along with sliced macerated berries and their juices.
 At home, I’d offer the option of adding slightly sweetened whipped cream for a more decadent version of this lovely vanilla cake.

 Tips for Making Visitandine

 If entertaining, I’d go for an even more gluttonous version by topping each slice with white chocolate whipped cream along with the sliced strawberries.
 Since there were only a handful of ingredients in this recipe, I made sure to use the best quality ingredients I could locate.
 Purchase some European butter if your market carries it, and a premium vanilla extract, never imitation.
 You may also want to brown the butter for a nutty undertone.